HackTheHearst/blue-lotus-crocodiles/README.md

 [View the demo version of this application](http://crocodiles.herokuapp.com)

 ## Technologies
-Time Capsule is an educational tool with two components: a matching game intended to stimulate the student's learning, and a teacher-guided activity to make sense of Ancient Egyptian life.
+Time Capsule is an educational tool with two components: a matching game intended to encourage student learning, and a teacher-guided activity to make sense of Ancient Egyptian life.
 The application is built with Flask, a Python web framework, and uses jQuery and d3.js for the interactive features.

 ## Installation
 To run the application with your computer as a server, you'll need Python installed.
 First, clone this repository: